archi-netizen/ai-korp-neural-archives/README.md

-# ai-korp-neural-archives
-Applied Research: Investigating automated design taxonomies using AWS cloud infrastructure for AEC and Branding.
 # AI-KORP | Neural Asset Archives
-**Applied Research: Investigating Automated Design Taxonomies**
+**Applied Research: Investigating automated design taxonomies using AWS cloud infrastructure for AEC and Branding.**

 ## 1. Executive Summary
 This repository serves as a technical log for a proof-of-concept study.
 The objective is to evaluate how cloud-native AI services can transition static architectural and branding archives into "Active Knowledge Bases."